oloapinivad/MiLES/README.md

 ## HISTORY

 *v0.31 - May 2017*
-- Possibility of comparing EOFs and Blocking figures with any other MiLES-generated dataset
+- Comparison of EOFs and Blocking figures with any other MiLES-generated dataset
 - Beta-version of sign-check for main EOFs
 - Reformulation: each script is made by R function + can be run from command line
 - Change folder structure to simplify portability